zmike/zmike.github.io/_posts/2023-08-04-another-landmark.md

 # But Now

 Time has passed.
 Almost a year, some would say.
-It's time to evaluate the veracity of that slide.
+Is that slide still accurate?

 # For Those Of You Not Following Closely